Linuxfabrik/monitoring-plugins/check-plugins/dmesg/README.md

                         given, an item must match `--match` AND not match `--ignore` to be reported (include first, exclude second).
 Example: `--match='blk_update_request'`.
-  --insecure            Applies to the connection to the monitoring server
-                        that `--icinga-callback` makes, which is the only network connection this check opens.
-This option explicitly allows insecure SSL connections.
   --no-insecure         Applies to the connection to the monitoring server
                         that `--icinga-callback` makes, which is the only network connection this check opens.
 Verify the TLS